arunbaby0/arunbaby.com/_ai_agents/0060-future-of-ai-agents.md

 ## 1. Introduction: The Agentic Plateau

-Over the last 60 days, we have laid the foundation.
+In the previous posts, we have laid the foundation.
 We built tool-calling systems (Level 2), orchestrated swarms (Level 3), and implemented guardrails (Level 4).
 Yet, stepping back, the state of the art in 2025 feels like the internet in 1995: potent, promising, but clunky.

 Most agents today are **Episodic**.
 They wake up, handle a request, and die.
 They lack:
 1.  **Object Permanence**: They don't remember you from yesterday.